jyje/portfolio/works/_posts/2023-12-31-devops-hybrid-clusters-with-onpremise-baremetal-k8s-and-aws-eks.md

 ### 3.2.
 On-Premise Cluster: Bare-Metal Kubernetes
 We deployed on-premise bare-metal Kubernetes clusters with GPU servers.
 The on-premise cluster deployed the following components:

 - **ML Pipelines**: Machine learning pipelines that process data and train models.
 The pipelines run on GPU servers to accelerate the training process.
-We used Argo Workflows as a pipeline controller.
+We used [Argo Workflows] as a pipeline controller.
 - **Metrics Server**: A metrics server that exposes the liveness and availability of the on-premise cluster to the public cloud.
+We used [FastAPI] and [Prometheus SDK] to implement the metrics server.

 ### 3.3.
 Scheduling ML Pipelines
 If the on-premise cluster is down or lagging, the metric collector in the public cloud will automatically scale out the backup ML pipelines to ensure high availability of the ML workloads.
 The metric collector will also scale in the backup pipelines when the on-premise cluster is back online.